jeremytammik/tbc/a/2006_threads_geo_equal.md

 Seems like there is no real logic in two managed objects that point to the same unmanaged object not returning true for Equals.
 I can't think of a reason off of the top of my head as to why the Equals function doesn't work exactly the same way as the == operator.
-However the Linq extensions will only be using 'Equals' not ==, so it might be useful therefore to make Equals the same as ==.
+However, the Linq extensions will only be using 'Equals', not ==, so it might be useful therefore to make Equals the same as ==.
-Secondly, `GetHashCode` will be called by Linq extensions prior to `Equals`, so therefore it should be overridden to return 0 to force the comparison by `Equals`, or be overridden to perhaps provide a better hashing function related to the unmanaged memory reference (not the managed counterpart.
+Secondly, `GetHashCode` will be called by Linq extensions prior to `Equals`, so therefore it should be overridden to return 0 to force the comparison by `Equals` or be overridden to perhaps provide a better hashing function related to the unmanaged memory reference (not the managed counterpart.

 I have a feeling that the default algorithm that Object.GetHashCode uses in .NET is fast rather than perfect in terms of comparing two objects as being the same.
-Since the hash code is based on the reference (64 bit on 64 bit system) but the hash code itself is only 32 bit.
+Since the hash code is based on the reference (64 bit on 64-bit system) but the hash code itself is only 32 bits.
 So, in theory there can be clashes that then need further resolution via `Equals`.
-In contrast, if you are comparing the value of 64 bit memory pointers directly on the unmanaged side, then there can be no doubt it is the same object.
+In contrast, if you are comparing the value of 64-bit memory pointers directly on the unmanaged side, then there can be no doubt it is the same object.

 All I'm aiming for in the end is that when I extract objects from Revit I can then pass those objects through my functions which could perhaps sort them or group them, but in the end I can compare what comes out against the original set.
 I also need to remove items from a List (List&lt;T&gt;.Remove) which is sometimes hard if `Equals` and `GetHashCode` have not been overridden, since that method will use the default equality comparer.